dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 - 2017-11-09-sqlalchemy-orm-tutorial-for-python-developers
 ---

 **TL;DR:** In this series, you will learn how to create modern web applications with Python, Flask, and Angular.
-You will use this stack to build an SPA and a backend API to expose exams and questions so users can test their knowledge regarding different technologies.
+You will use this stack to build a SPA and a backend API to expose exams and questions so users can test their knowledge regarding different technologies.
 [In this GitHub repository](https://github.com/auth0-blog/online-exam/), you can find the final code created throughout the first part of the series.

 ---